Welcome to the Active Wild Online Zoo, a virtual zoo for kids (& adults). Discover amazing animals from all over the world… without leaving your home!

 Cetacea: Whales, Dolphins & Porpoises

-Cetaceans are members of a group of mammals that have evolved to live in the water.
-Although fish-like in appearance, cetaceans are warm-blooded, give birth to live young, and breathe air.
+Although fish-like in appearance, cetaceans are warm-blooded, give birth to live young, and breathe air – all characteristics of mammals.

-Cetaceans evolved from even-toed ungulates: the group of hooved mammals that includes pigs and hippopotamuses.
+Cetaceans evolved from even-toed ungulates, a group of hooved mammals that also includes pigs and hippopotamuses.